Forex Broker Regulations in the U.S.

 Favorable Trading Conditions for the Foreign Exchange Market

 The US forex broker regulations are designed to protect traders from poor trading practices.
-They ensure that traders are informed about the risks involved in forex trading and provide them with enhanced protection against fraudulent broker practices.
+They ensure that investors are informed about the risks involved in forex trading and provide them with enhanced protection against fraudulent broker practices.

 Best Forex Brokers Around the World